-10.7 Director Acting in Professional Capacity.
-Any director may act by him or herself or his or her firm in a professional capacity for the Corporation and he or she or his or her firm is entitled to remuneration for professional services as if he or she were not a director.
+- 10.7 Director Acting in Professional Capacity.
+Any director may act by him or herself or his or her firm in a professional capacity for the Corporation and he or she or his or her firm is entitled to remuneration for professional services as if he or she were not a director. - Alternate Directors.

-10.8 Alternate Directors.
 Any director may from time to time appoint any person who is approved by resolution of the directors to be his or her alternate director provided that approval is not required if a director is appointed alternate director for another director.
-The appointee, while he or she holds office as an alternate director, is entitled to notice of meetings of the directors and, in the absence of the director for whom he or she is an alternate, to attend and vote at meetings as a director and is not entitled to be remunerated otherwise than out of the remuneration of the director by notice in writing sent to the Corporation.
-A person may act as an alternate for more than one director at any given time and a director may act as an alternate director.
-No person may act as an alternate director, if authorized by the notice appointing him or her, may sign any consent resolution in place of the director appointing him or her.
+The appointee, while he or she holds office as an alternate director, is entitled to notice of meetings of the directors and, in the absence of the director for whom he or she is an alternate, to attend and vote at meetings as a director and is not entitled to be remunerated otherwise than out of the remuneration of the director appointing him or her.
+Any director may make or revoke an appointment of his or her alternate director by notice in writing sent to the Corporation.
+A person may act as an alternate for more than one director at any given time and a director may act as an alternate director for any other director.
+No person may act as an alternate director unless that person qualifies under the Business Corporations Act to act as a director of the Corporation.
+Every alternate director, if authorized by the notice appointing him or her, may sign any consent resolution in place of the director appointing him or her.